-We Are Not Broken is a forth-coming memoir about Johnson’s childhood growing up in his nana’s house.
-I think both the book and his life is testament to his nana, Louise Kennedy Evans Elder who was his family’s matriarch.
+We Are Not Broken is a forth-coming memoir about Johnson’s childhood growing up in their nana’s house.
+I think both the book and their life stands as testament to their nana, Louise Kennedy Evans Elder who was the family’s matriarch.

-In his book, Johnson writes about the things that were done to him and that he experienced when he was a child; things that felt like love at that time.
-As he describes these events from his past, many readers may seek to judge on our terms but these events – times with his cousins, outings in the community and expectations from nana – are distilled through his reflections into the love, and sometimes trauma, they provided.
-He provides context for understandinghttps://bookshop.org/a/25263/9780759554603 and accepting.
-I think in the way his grown-up self makes sense of his childhood, he tells young readers to just hang in there; life does get better.
+In the book, Johnson writes about the things they experienced as a child; things that felt like love at that time.
+As they describe events from the past, many readers may seek to judge on our terms but these events – times with their cousins, outings in the community and expectations from nana – are distilled through Johnson’s reflections into the love, and sometimes trauma, they provided.
+They provide context for understanding and accepting.
+I think in the way their grown-up self makes sense of their childhood, Johnson tells young readers to just hang in there; life does get better.
 It’s a book that should be available in public, and some school libraries.

-Johnson’s previous book, All Boys Aren’t Blue : A Memoir Manifesto reflected on his life growing up queer in Virginia and New Jersey.
-I think in We Are Not Broken, his second memoir, Johnson chooses to write about everyday experiences that uses he reminds us that queer children are children.
+Johnson’s previous book, All Boys Aren’t Blue : A Memoir Manifesto reflected on their life growing up queer in Virginia and New Jersey.
+I think in We Are Not Broken, their second memoir, Johnson chooses to write about everyday experiences that serve to remind us that queer children are children.
 And, that we can all choose the joy.